kfish/makemore-cpp-2023/README.md

 ## The Neural Network Approach

-We will gradually replace the bigram model with a neural net WHY longer context eventually we want to predict based on long context
+We will gradually replace the bigram model with a neural net longer context eventually we want to predict based on long context

 ### OneHot Encoding

-Simplicity?
+Onehot encoding is used for its simplicity and effectiveness in representing categorical data, like words in language modeling, as binary vectors.
+This format is computationally efficient and simplifies the process of inputting data into neural network models.

 Long vector, zeroes and one one in the location of the value